UjjwalKharangar/CF-Assist/README.md

-This vscode extension allows you to view codeforces problems in vscode and also allows you to run sample test cases for the open problem.
+With this VSCode add-on, you may run sample test cases for the open problem in addition to seeing Codeforces problems in VSCode.